Photorefractive Keratectomy (PRK)

 PRK vs. LASIK

-PRK and LASIK are outpatient procedures that correct refractive errors -- problems with light bending properly as it passes through your eyes -- that cause blurry vision.
+PRK and LASIK are outpatient procedures that correct refractive errors.
+Refractive errors are problems with light bending properly as it passes into your eyes.
+They cause blurry vision and dependence on glasses or contact lenses.
 Your surgeon will use a laser to change the shape of your cornea -- the clear outer layer at the front of your eye.
-This allows your eye to focus properly so you see clearly.
-After you recover from surgery, you may not need to wear glasses or contact lenses or may only require them for some activities like reading or driving at night.
-The quality of long-term vision from PRK is generally as good – or even better -- as with LASIK.
+This allows your eye to focus properly and improve vision.
+After you recover from surgery, you may not need to wear glasses or contact lenses.
+The quality of long-term vision from PRK is generally the same -- or even better -- as with LASIK.

-PRK removes cells on the surface of your eye, and a laser is used to reshape your cornea.
-With LASIK, your surgeon creates a flap in your cornea.
-With intense activity, the LASIK flap could move or become dislodged.
-If you have an active job or lifestyle -- for instance, if you are a firefighter or play contact sports -- PRK might be a better choice for you.
+During PRK, a layer of cells on the surface of your eye is removed and a laser is used to reshape your cornea.
+As you heal, a normal layer of cells grows back.
+With LASIK, your surgeon creates a permanent flap on the surface layer of your cornea.
+With significant eye trauma, the LASIK flap could move or become dislodged.
+For patients with certain occupations or hobbies -- for instance, for firefighters or boxers -- PRK may be a safer choice.
 PRK may also be recommended for people with thinner or irregular corneas because it does not disrupt corneal tissue as much as LASIK.

 Our Locations